 Users retweeted the term en masse and it became a viral sensation, leading to a lot of great publicity for Charmin and their clever Twitter marketing skills.

 Be careful about how many hashtags you use in your brand’s posts.
 Just as using too many hashtags is generally considered bad form on personal profiles, it applies doubly for brands.
-As we said before in our report on Instagram, abusing hashtags is bad practice, and a major red flag for users, regardless of network.
+Abusing hashtags is bad practice, and can be a major red flag for users, regardless of network.